-On Saturday, May 4, 2024 the Scioto County LEPC conducted at its required anual hazmat exercise with assistance of the Minford and Jefferson Fire Departments and Minford EMS.
-The tabletop exercise tested four objectives including Incident Assessement, Incident Command, Response Personnel Safety, and Emergency Public Information.
+On Saturday, April 26, 2025 the Scioto County LEPC conducted at its required anual hazmat exercise with assistance of the Washington and Nile Townships, and South Shore, KY fire departments.
+The tabletop exercise tested four objectives including Notification of Response/Support Agencies, Incident Assessement, Incident Command, and Traffic and Assess Control.

-Below is the report concerning the exercise submitted by the exercise falcitator Dan Endrizzi of Ohio EMA to the State Emergency Response Commission (SERC).
+Below is the report concerning the exercise submitted by the exercise facilitator Dan Endrizzi of Ohio EMA to the State Emergency Response Commission (SERC).

 Executive Summary: